 So why do I think Conspiracy Theories aren’t all bad?

 Conspiracy and Science are very, very close.
-There’s just one little difference between them.
+There’s just one difference between them.
 But, as is often the case, this little difference makes all the difference.
 And the difference is this:

 Scientific speculations are easily falsified.